Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ### Start

 - create debian directory in the root of your project
+- make sure these dependencies are installed
+    - `apt-get install --yes git build-essential devscripts`
+    - TODO: double check if both of these are really used
 - `mkdir debian`
 - add `DEBEMAIL` and `DEBFULLNAME` env variables to `.bashrc` to make sure your name and email is filled properly when you are using `dch`.